-We have made a plug-in for Trimble SketchUp (SU) that allows you to make direct use of SU models in ODEON (read a related testimonial).
-SU is a fun 3D modeling software which is operated very intuitively.
+The plug-in SU2Odeon1.09 for Trimble SketchUp (SU) allows you to make direct use of SU models in ODEON (read a related testimonial).
+SU is a fun 3D modelling software, which is operated very intuitively.
 It allows you to create renderings of your rooms for impressive visualisation.
 To learn Trimble SketchUp it is recommended to watch the introduction videos.
 In a day or so you should have learned the basics.

 Save the SketchUp model in the ODEON room folder, then press the ODEON icon in the SketchUp menu bar and the SU2Odeon will convert the file so you can open it directly in ODEON.